MatanYoss/RemoteControl/README.md

 # RemoteControl
-A cool remote control program that I have created in python and WPF
+A cool remote control program that I have created in python and WPF :)

+# Installation
+Coming soon...